 The Victory Station Hotel is a brand new addition to the landscape of Put-in-Bay.
 Construction finished in 2013 and since then, visitors have been flocking to this hotel.
-The name plays homage to the Victory Hotel, the islands most iconic lodging house.
+The name plays homage to the Victory Hotel, the island’s most iconic lodging house.

 The Comforts of Victory Station Hotel

 This list is only a brief overview of the fun things to do on Put-in-Bay.
-Fisherman and boaters love spending the summer on the shores of Lake Erie, catching perch and walleye from the glistening waters.
+Fishermen and boaters love spending the summer on the shores of Lake Erie, catching perch and walleye from the glistening waters.

 Victory Station’s Namesake

-The island is also steeped history.
+The island is also steeped in history.
 An important location during the War of 1812, Commodore Perry fought the British during the Battle of Lake from the shores of the island.
 After the war, Put-in-Bay became a go-to spot for affluent vacationers.
 The Hotel Victory opened in 1892 to great fanfare.
-This massive hotel consisted of 625 rooms decked out with the most opulent furnitures and fixtures.
+This massive hotel consisted of 625 rooms decked out with the most opulent furniture and fixtures.

 Sadly this incredible hotel was not economically viable and closed after a devastating fire closed in 1919.
 Visitors to the island can take a peek at the ruins of the gigantic swimming pool to this day.